EnterpriseDB/repmgr/README.md

 The interval in which monitoring history is written is controlled by the configuration parameter `monitor_interval_secs`; default is 2.

-As this can generate a large amount of monitoring data in the `monitoring_history` table, it's advisable to regularly purge historical data with `repmgr cluster cleanup`; use the `-k/--keep-history` to specify how many day's worth of data should be retained. *XXX not yet implemented*
+As this can generate a large amount of monitoring data in the table `repmgr.monitoring_history`. it's advisable to regularly purge historical data using the `repmgr cluster cleanup` command ; use the `-k/--keep-history` to specify how many day's worth of data should be retained.

 It's possible to use `repmgrd` to provide monitoring only for some or all nodes by setting `failover=manual` in the node's `repmgr.conf` file.
 In the